 Regionalisation remains a priority for many firms across Central America, and much of this is being led from Costa Rica.
 A whole raft of broad service-offering firms including Aguilar Castillo Love, BLP and Sfera, as well as boutique firms such as BDS Asesores, have all used San José as a base from which to expand into other Central American countries.

 Expansion and institutionalisation remain the core goals for most of the firms in the region, which are keen to ensure consistency as a key feature of their multinational office network across Central America.

 Although the majority of Central American firms tend to focus their expansion efforts on neighbouring countries, others have been looking elsewhere.
 Aguilar Castillo Love, for instance, has outposts in Bolivia, Ecuador and Paraguay.
 Other examples of this are Sfera, with a representative office in New York and a counsel stationed in Washington, DC; and BLP, which fields partners dividing time between Central America and Europe.

 For international firms with regional ambitions, Costa Rica has also surfaced as the point of take-off.
 EY Law, Dentons and Spain’s Ecija all have landed in the capital San José as part of their Central America goals.

-Costa Rica’s real estate and tourism industries have historically encouraged firms to expand outside of San José, where all of the firms in this chapter are based.
-The coastal province of Guanacaste, a popular holiday and retirement destination, is the most common place to open a second office.
-However, it’s not uncommon for firms to have a base in other coastal tourist hotspots as well.
+The bustling real estate and tourism industries in Costa Rica have promoted the expansion on both a local and regional scale, especially following the introduction of digital nomad visas in the country.
+The coastal province of Guanacaste, a popular holiday and retirement destination, is still one of the most usual places where firms have opened a second office, although it is not uncommon for them to have a base in other coastal tourist hotspots as well.